 See Appendix C for a copy of the Operations and Maintenance Manual.
 This manual shall be readily available for inspection by the City of Puyallup.
-The maintenance and operations of improvements within the ROW shall be the responsibility of the City of Puyallup.
+The maintenance and operations of improvements within the ROW shall be the responsibility of the owner of the City of Puyallup.